AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/folders/folders-overview-library.md

 By giving permissions to other users, you give them access to all the contents of the folder, including the contents of any subfolder within the folder.
 A user's permissions level to a parent folder applies to all subfolders under the parent folder.

 You can search for a folder by its name.
-For information on using the Search feature, see [Search for items in Workfront Library](../../../workfront-library/content-management/basics/search-for-items-in-workfront-library.md)
+For information on using the Search feature, see [Search for items in [!DNL Workfront] Library](../../../workfront-library/content-management/basics/search-for-items-in-workfront-library.md)

 ## Add items to a folder